peterbourgon/peter-bourgon-org/src/blog/2017-12-25-yearly-reformat.md

 I open up Visual Studio Code and installed the only two extensions I use: the Monokai Dark Soda theme, and the Go plugin.

-Then, I set up Chrome.
+Last, I set up Chrome.
-First, I make sure it's the default browser.
-Next, I set up DuckDuckGo as the default search engine.
+I make sure it's the default browser, and I set up DuckDuckGo as the default search engine.
-Next, I log in.
+I log in to Chrome Sync.
 I know this isn't great, but the convenience is just too high.
 I may re-evaluate this later.

-Next, I set up my VPNs.
-I don't want to give too much away, and the details differ based on the VPN provider, anyway.
-So, just make sure you have access to that documentation.
+And finally I configure [SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega) to killfile the most common domains from the most common social networks.

+### Conclusion

 By now, it's usually about two hours since I started, and the computer is pretty much back to the way it was.
 At this point I create new SSH keys and rotate all the accounts I can remember.